mateuszchudyk/vscode-hexinspector/README.md

 - binary if it starts with `0b` (e.g. `0b101`),
 - decimal if it is contains only digits.

 The extension supports both `Little-Endian` and `Big-Endian` byte order.
 You can choose endianness in settings.
-The order of displayed forms is also customizable.
+The order of displayed forms and input types that trigger the hover can be also set in settings.

 Extension is available on the [Marketplace].